daladim/umtskeeper/README.md

 With his consent, I am now hosting this script on Github, and added a patch of mine on this occasion.
 Having this script on Github will now (maybe) have the community to extend it further.

 I will be happy to review and merge any pull request!

+## TODO

+This tool has been working well since 2013.
+Yet some features could still be added, such as :

+* Investigate running the thing as a real deamon, which should allow to run it without log-in on stand-alone headless systems.
+Install/uninstall, rc-scripts, logrotate.
+* Probably make some more use of the webserver.
+* Get connect/disconnect markers into the graphs.
+* Get UMTSkeeper to work with NetworkManager
+* Sakis3g is also an old (yet great) piece of software.
+Does it need a replacement?